Skip to main content

 Are you going with a guide?
 Will you use mules to base camp (Plaza de Mulas)?
 What about porters between high camps?
 Meal services?
 Or, are you climbing without a guide and without any services, all by yo’ strong self?!

-Aconcagua is the tallest mountain the world outside of Asia / the Himalayas – It is all about mountain climbing.
+Aconcagua is the tallest mountain the world outside of Asia / the Himalayas.
 It is the highest mountain in South America and all of the Western Hemisphere.
 It is also one of the 7 Summits, a circuit that consists of the tallest mountains on each continent.

 That said, Mount Aconcagua gets significant traffic – about 3000 people a year attempt the summit with a 30-35% success rate.
 That’s a pretty low number considering the fact that Aconcagua is a non-technical climb.
 What happens is that too many people under-estimate the mountain and try to tackle the summit before they have the experience to do so.

-A ton of research was done before climbing Aconcagua …. and it was a little stressful and I ended up choosing to climb Aconcagua with mules to base camp, but without porters, meal services or guides.
+I did a ton of research before climbing Aconcagua …. and it was a little stressful.
+I ended up choosing to climb Aconcagua with mules to base camp, but without porters, meal services or guides.

 I summitted, my partner did not, and I learned a lot first hand about the benefits of the other services.
 So, to help you make a successful summit, here’s the low down.